 We were delighted to learn that Rocco recently started social media pages to demonstrate to the world how he adapts to everyday situations with no eyesight, and show how he lives an active and fulfilling life.
 Check out his Facebook page and Instagram account for some amazing insight and wholesome content!

 Thanks to inspiring advocates like ‘Blind Guy’ Rocco, Humanitix was able to create the world's most accessible event ticketing platform.
-We worked with partner organisations like Vision Australia, the Disability Advocacy Resource Unit, the Australian Network on Disability and Guide Dogs NSW/ACT, to ensure that accessibility requirements have been catered for throughout all touchpoints of event hosts’ and attendees’ journeys with Humanitix.
+We worked with partner organisations like Vision Australia, the Disability Advocacy Resource Unit, the Australian Network on Disability and Guide Dogs NSW/ACT to ensure that accessibility requirements have been catered for throughout all touchpoints of event hosts’ and attendees’ journeys with Humanitix.
 All elements and pages across the front and back ends of the Humanitix platform can be read easily by screenreaders.
 Moreover, our mobile check-in app is fully compatible with mobile screen readers.
-This is why leading accessibility organisations like Knowbility has endorsed us and even moved over all their events to our platform!
+This is why leading accessibility organisations like Knowbility have endorsed us and even moved over all their events to our platform!

 However, accessibility is a journey and we’re far from perfect - we will continue to show up for both attendees and event hosts, so that we can make the world a more inviting and inclusive world for all.
-Thank you Rocco, for starting our journey towards creating the most accessible ticketing platform.
+Thank you Rocco, for starting our journey toward creating the most accessible ticketing platform.
 Your story continuously drives us to do better and ensure everyone can book and set up events on Humanitix, regardless of their different abilities.

 Rafe Skidmore is a designer and writer from Sydney, Australia.
 He also works at Humanitix as a Gnocchi-Making Extraordinaire in Residence.